Block Week Program

 2007 Dr. Setha Low, CUNY Graduate School

-Somerville Visiting Leadership
+Somerville Visiting Lectureship

 The William Lyon Somerville Visiting Lectureship, established in 1992, invites a prominent architect, academic, or critic to direct a design charrette with a group of students.
 It was established by an endowment given to the University of Calgary by the late Mrs. A.G.
 Burton of Calgary in memory of her father.
 William Lyon Somerville, ARCA, FRAIC, FRIBA, was a distinguished Toronto architect.
 He had a long, energetic, and successful career based in Toronto, practicing for a substantial period under the well-known firm name Somerville, McMurrich and Oxley.